Dog Friendly Hiking Trails in Arizona

 Pet Friendly McDowell Sonoran Preserve

 McDowell Sonoran Preserve You and Fido are sure to enjoy McDowell Sonoran Preserve in Scottsdale, AZ, which provides plenty of dog-friendly activities.
 Popular hiking trails include Lost Dog Wash Trailhead and Kovach Family Nature Trail, each one a short half mile walk amongst towering saguaros and barrel cactuses.
 More adventurous hikers can explore Sunrise Trail East, a steep, rocky trail from which you can enjoy expansive views of Sunrise Peak.
-Please clean up after your dog and keep him on a leash at all times.
-Do not bring your dog when it is hot outside.
+Please clean up after your dog and keep them on a leash at all times.
 See Details

 Cattail Cove State Park More than 2,000 dog-friendly acres of natural wonderland await you and your pup at Cattail Cove State Park in Lake Havasu City, AZ.
 Relax, hike, bird-watch, enjoy the dog park, or have a picnic at this beautiful park on Lake Havasu.
 Fido must be leashed at all times on the trails, but may be off-leash at the designated dog beach.
 Please note that dogs are not allowed on the developed beaches for human use.
 See Details

-Buckskin Mountain State Park Dogs are welcome at Buckskin Mountain State Park, a dog-friendly state park in Parker, AZ, which commands one of the finest views of the Colorado River along the Parker strip, an 18-mile stretch between Parker Dam and Headgate Dam.
+Buckskin Mountain State Park Buckskin Mountain State Park is a dog-friendly recreation area in Parker, AZ.
+Bring Fido along to see the stunning views of the Colorado River along the Parker strip, an 18-mile stretch between Parker Dam and Headgate Dam.
 Mountains line the river on both the Arizona and California sides, and the wildlife is as varied as the recreational opportunities along the river.
 Dogs must be leashed at all times and are welcome on the campgrounds for no additional fee.
 See Details

 Lost Dutchman State Park With a variety of trails to choose from, several of which lead into the Superstition Wilderness, you and your pup will find plenty of dog-friendly hiking trails to enjoy at Lost Dutchman State Park in Apache Junction, AZ.
 Some of the guided hikes also permit dogs to join the fun.
 Dogs must be leashed at all times.
 See Details